Lab00700/Gidalreview/README.md

 <br>

 ## 📝 2022 Semester 1
-We will do documentation work to distribute to users, make marketing plans, and continue to supplement the system through feedback after actual distribution.
+##### We did documentation work to distribute to users, make marketing plans, and continue to supplement the system through feedback after actual distribution.

+##### [Maintenance]
+🔸Reviews are constantly updated, so we implemented adding words to dictionaries on a regular basis and automating learning.
+🔸Add Top menu bar and Paging function.
+- Top menu bar that does not move even when scrolling and is always fixed at the top of the screen.
+- Paging function to the AI Review section so that we could see 5 reviews on each page.